thorfour/stocktopus/README.md

 upload the `stocktopus.zip` file in `bin/gcp` as a cloud function

 ## Usage
-The RTM bot will look for any direct messages sent to it and try to pase them as tickers, and respond with stock quotes.
+The RTM bot will look for any direct messages sent to it and try to parse them as tickers, and respond with stock quotes.
 > @stockbotname GOOGL

 The aws slash command will respond to slash commands.
 Single tickers will be a quote and inline graph.